Chamara Kapugedera

-Chamara Kantha Kapugedera (චාමර කපුගෙදර, born 24 February 1987), commonly Chamara Kapugedera, is a former international Sri Lankan cricketer who played all formats of the game, and was a former One Day International captain.
+Chamara Kantha Kapugedera (චාමර කපුගෙදර, born 24 February 1987) is a former international Sri Lankan cricketer who played all formats of the game, and was a former One Day International captain.

 He was a permanent member in the national team from the debut match until 2010, and finally poor performances dropped him from the squad, until his comeback in 2015.
 He is an alumnus of Dharmaraja College, Kandy.
 He was also a member of the first Twenty20 International match for Sri Lanka, and capped no. 6.
-Kapugedara re-entered the national side in the mid-2015 and played the role of a middle order batsmen.
+Kapugedara re-entered the national team in the mid-2015 and played the role of a middle order batsmen.
 In December 2019, he retired from all forms of cricket.

 Domestic career

 Kapugedera made his first-class debut in a match for Sri Lanka A against New Zealand A in 2005.
 In domestic cricket, he plays for Colombo Cricket Club.
 His inconsistency during 2009 has proved costly, with more young players coming through to challenge for his place in the team.
 Chennai Super Kings put him on sale for the 2009 Indian Premier League, but no team came forward to bid for him despite the very low starting price.
 In 2012, Kapugedera was included to the Uthura Rudras for Sri Lanka Premier League tournament.
 He scored 69 runs in a match-winning knock against Basnahira Cricket Dundee, which was Rudras' first victory in SLPL.

 In Dhaka Premier Division 2014–15 season, he played for Victoria Sporting Club.
 In a match against Prime Bank Cricket Club, Kapugedera led his team for a big win with an unbeaten 161 and four wickets.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.